Throughout the year, Regis offers the community sexual harassment and sexual assault educational opportunities including, but not limited to:

 Other programs, poster campaigns, and educational sessions are offered throughout the year.
 Students will be informed of such events through weekly emails such as This Week and Regis.

 Regis regularly invites local agencies and speakers to campus to provide trainings and educational opportunities for all of its community members.
-Community members interested in participating in assisting with this programming are encouraged to contact the Office of Student Affairs at 781.768.7050.
+Community members interested in participating in assisting with this programming are encouraged to contact the Division of Student Affairs at 781.768.7050.